CSCI-150-LAB/Team7Repo/Wiki.md

     - Reasoning:
     - Dependencies:
 19. FR19: Admin can manage all profiles
-    - Description:
+    - Description: Administrators have the ability to censor and moderate feedback and profile pages of both instructors and students.
-    - Reasoning:
+    - Reasoning: So everything on FeedbackLoop fits with the university's values, and any inappropriate information on profiles or feedback can be removed.
-    - Dependencies:
+    - Dependencies: FR4, FR6, FR12, FR15

 ### 3.3 Non-Functional Requirements